bugcrowd/templates/submissions/description/using_components_with_known_vulnerabilities/captcha_bypass/ocr_optical_character_recognition/template.md

-# Optical Character Recognition

-## Overview of the Vulnerability

 A Computer Automated Public Turing Test test to tell Computers and Humans Apart (CAPTCHA) allows applications to tell whether a user is a human or a robot.
 A common bypass is using Optical Character Recognition (OCR) where software can filter out the noise form CAPTCHA forms and easily classify the form with high accuracy.

 An attacker can leverage software that uses OCR to bypass CAPTCHA forms and spam the website with queries for registration, login, and spam support teams with faulty requests.